webrecorder/pywb/README.rst

 * UI Improvements

-If you are intersted in contributing, especially to any of these areas, please let us know!
+If you are interested in contributing, especially to any of these areas, please let us know!

 Otherwise, please take a look at `list of current issues <https://github.com/webrecorder/pywb/issues>`_ and feel free to open new ones about any aspect of pywb, including the new documentation.